History of fire safety legislation in the United Kingdom: Fire Certificates (Special Premises) Regulations 1976

 These regulations were brought in to require premises having over a threshold quantity or using certain named hazardous substances to possess a fire certificate.
 The regulations applied to whole sites rather than the single premise or building approach used in the Fire Precautions Act 1971.

 These regulations also applied to temporary buildings associated with construction work.
 Fire certificates were required for some of these buildings, and there were some fire safety obligations generally imposed in respect of those temporary buildings, which did not require a fire certificate.

-(These regulations were revoked by the RR (Fire Safety) Order 2005 for England and Wales; see below.)
+These regulations were revoked by the Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541) for England and Wales.

 Building Act 1984

-In England and Wales, the powers to make building regulations were consolidated and re-enacted in 1984.
+In England and Wales, the powers to make building regulations were consolidated and re-enacted in the Building Act 1984 (c.
+55).
 All building regulations made by the Secretary of State since then have included minimum fire safety measures (for both physical fire resistance and safe means of escape) for all new, extended or altered buildings.
 The current building regulation's fire safety documents were last revised and issued in 2006.

 See Approved Document - Part B - Fire Safety Vol 1 & 2 (available to download free from the UK Government's "Planning Portal" website).

-A major simplification and enlargement of the scope of the English and Welsh fire safety laws was implemented by the Regulatory Reform (Fire Safety) Order 2005 (RR (FS)O 2005, in force 1 October 2006).
-The new Fire Safety Order again amended and extended the scope of fire safety provision within the Building Regulations 2000.
+A major simplification and enlargement of the scope of the English and Welsh fire safety laws was implemented by the Regulatory Reform (Fire Safety) Order 2005, in force 1 October 2006).
+The new Regulatory Reform (Fire Safety) Order 2005 again amended and extended the scope of fire safety provision within the Building Regulations 2000 (SI 2000/2531).

 Building Regulation (Reg.16B) now require a developer or architect to hand over sufficient fire safety information to the building's future responsible person, so he may commission an appropriate fire risk assessment for the new building and its occupiers and/or users.

 Note: building regulations and fire safety laws are different, but similar, in Scotland and Northern Ireland.

 Fire Safety and Safety of Places of Sport Act 1987

-(Modified and partially replaced by the RR (Fire Safety) Order 2005; see below.)

 Following a fire on 11 May 1985 at the Bradford City football ground in which 56 people died a committee was set up to examine the Safety of Sports Grounds Act 1975.
-They recommended that the Act be rewritten as the Fire Safety and Safety of Places of Sport Act.
-The Act did not replace the Fire Precautions Act but gave more powers to the local building control authority and fire authority.
+They recommended that the act be rewritten as the Fire Safety and Safety of Places of Sport Act 1987 (c.
+27).
+The act did not replace the Fire Precautions Act 1971 (c.
+40) but gave more powers to the local building control authority and fire authority.
 These powers included the power to charge for the issue of a fire certificate.

-(Modified and partially replaced by the RR (Fire Safety) Order 2005; see below.)
+(Modified and partially replaced by the Regulatory Reform (Fire Safety) Order 2005; see below.)